 Get Contact Information for Witnesses

-Bystanders often provide valuable details that help your case, especially if they can identify aspects of the hit-and-run driver and vehicle that you couldn't in the moment.
-Also ask nearby businesses if they have surveillance videos that may have recorded your collision.
+Bystanders often provide valuable details that help your case, especially if they can identify aspects of the hit-and-run driver and vehicle you can't currently.
+Also, ask nearby businesses if they have surveillance videos that may have recorded your collision.

 Hire an Attorney

-Another critical step to take after a hit-and-run accident is to hire an experienced car accident lawyer as soon as possible.
+Another critical step after a hit-and-run accident is hiring an experienced San Diego car accident lawyer as soon as possible.
 He can conduct a thorough investigation to determine its cause and collect evidence to hold the responsible party accountable.
-If the at-fault driver can't be found, your legal counsel can determine what policy coverage you have—such as MedPay, collision, and uninsured motorist—that helps pay for your injuries and property damage, and negotiate settlements for you.
+Suppose the at-fault driver can't be found.
+In that case, your legal counsel can determine your policy coverage—such as MedPay, collision, and uninsured motorist—that helps pay for your injuries and property damage and negotiate settlements for you.

 Were you or a family member hurt in a hit-and-run accident in San Diego or Southern California?
 Call my office or start a live chat to schedule a free consultation to learn how I can assist you.